Choose Why Choose This Program?

 Why Study Theatre at Goucher?

-The Theatre Department is designed to offer a balance between the varied artistic elements of theatre and an intellectual understanding of the diverse theoretical, historical, and cultural aspects of this art.
+The Theatre Program is designed to offer a balance between the varied artistic elements of theatre and an intellectual understanding of the diverse theoretical, historical, and cultural aspects of this art.
 Theatre students prepare for careers in theatre and other performance media, for further studies in theatre at the graduate level, or for the pursuit of careers in diverse fields outside of professional theatre.
+Students pair the minor in theatre with any area of major study at the college.
+Students also connect the minor to arts related majors including Integrative Art Studies Major or the Arts Management Concentration.

 LearnWhat Will You Learn?